Esca-MMC/PollenSprites/readme.md

 2. **Install the latest version of [Farm Type Manager](https://www.nexusmods.com/stardewvalley/mods/3231).**
 3. **Download Pollen Sprites** from [the Releases page on GitHub](https://github.com/Esca-MMC/PollenSprites/releases), Nexus Mods, or ModDrop.
 4. **Unzip Pollen Sprites** into the `Stardew Valley\Mods` folder.

+Note for multiplayer: All players must have these mods installed.
+If only the host has the mods, other players will encounter SMAPI errors and be unable to see/interact with pollen sprites.

 ## Customization